mondem0/roblox-codex-test/README.md

 2. When Play starts, the auto-generated HUD should appear with tower slots, money, lives, and a wave counter.
 The Start button should be hidden for now.
 3. Use the tower selection screen that pops up to assign three different towers to the slots and confirm the loadout.
 The shop buttons should update to the towers you chose, and the Start button should appear near the status panel.
 4. Click a tower button, position the preview over the ground, and click to place it.
 Towers should appear under the `workspace.Towers` folder.
 5. Start the waves.
 Enemies spawn at `EnemySpawn`, follow your waypoint path, and take damage from towers.
-Groups that define a `Spawns` array will release several enemy types at the same moment.
+Groups that define a `Streams` array release several enemy types at once, each honoring its own spawn interval.
 6. Press **`X`** while aiming the preview to cancel placement without spending money.
 7. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
 8. With one of your towers selected, press **`E`** to purchase an upgrade (if available) and press **`X`** to sell it.
 Confirm upgrade costs apply and 50% refunds are awarded on sale.